confidential-containers/image-rs/signature/src/mechanism/simple/README.md

 * `signedIdentity` includes a JSON object, refer to [signedIdentity](https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md#signedby) for detail.

 **WARNING**: Must specify either `keyData` or `keyPath`, and must not both.

+## Work flow

+Let's go through the verification logic here.

+What we all need to verify a signature are two things:
+`signature`, `public key`.

+* `public key` is given by the Policy Requirement, either by data or path.
+* Where the `signature` is stored (local path or remote url) is recorded in the `Sigstore Config File`, so we firstly need to create a dir to save `Sigstore Config File`, and then need to get the `Sigstore Config File`.
+* After getting the `signature`, we can do the verification.

+Let's see what the code do here:

+1. `init()` will check and create the directory
+* Sigstore Dir: `/run/image-security/simple_signing/sigstore_config`

+2. Then the following files will be got from kbs
+* Sigstore Configfile: `/run/image-security/simple_signing/sigstore_config/default.yaml`.
+This file shows where the signatures are stored.
+* Gpg public key ring: `/run/image-security/simple_signing/pubkey.gpg`.
+This key ring is used to verify signatures.

+3. Then access the Sigstore, and gather the signatures related to the image, and do verifications.